williamdemeo/math321-fall2016/README.md

 Changes will be announced during lecture.
 It is helpful (but not required) to
 <a href="mailto:williamdemeo@gmail.com?subject=MATH 321:
  office hours&amp;body=Dear Dr. DeMeo, I plan to attend your office hours this week on (fill in day/time).
-Sincerely, (your full name)">send me an email</a>
+Sincerely, (your full name)">send an email</a>
-in advance to let me know when you plan to visit.
+in advance to let the instructor know when you plan to visit.

 --------------------------------------------------------------------